mgord9518/aisap/README.md

 ## Bare bones basics

-In order for aisap to sandbox an AppImage, it requires a basic profile, which is a desktop entry (INI format) containing at least one of the following flags under the `[Desktop Entry]` section:
+In order for aisap to sandbox an AppImage, it requires a basic profile, which is a desktop entry (INI format) containing at least one of the following flags under the `[Required Permissions]` section:
 ```
-X-AppImage-Sandbox-Files
+Files
-X-AppImage-Sandbox-Devices
+Devices
-X-AppImage-Sandbox-Sockets
+Sockets
-X-AppImage-Sandbox-Share
+Share
 ```
 These flags can be included in the AppImage's internal desktop file, another desktop entry by use of the `--profile` command flag with aisap-bin, or aisap's internal profile library, which is simply an arrary of permissions based on known AppImage's names (the `Name` desktop entry flag)